Achievement Awards for PhD and Postdoctoral Trainees in BMB

 The Lawrence Grossman Achievement Award recognizes excellence in laboratory research on the part of a postdoctoral fellow.

 Lawrence (Larry) Grossman – Dr. Grossman served as the E.V.
 McCollum Professor and Chair of the Department between 1975 and 1990.
 Some of the major contributions that he made include the introduction of DNA repair research and its significance towards establishing cancer risk, the development of a clever molecular epidemiology test to assess, from a blood sample, an individual’s risk of developing UV-induced skin cancer, and the recruitment and mentoring of junior faculty.
 Dr. Grossman had a special fondness for trainees, and had the wonderful habit of joining them for lunch and discussion in the McCollum library on a frequent basis.
 Dr. Grossman passed away in 2006.

 The Sharon Krag Achievement Award recognizes outstanding and impactful leadership on the part of a PhD graduate student or postdoctoral fellow.

-- Sharon Krag – Dr. Sharon Krag, a PhD graduate of the Johns Hopkins School of Medicine, joined the faculty in 1976 and had a profound impact in the department and throughout the School.
-For instance, she was the Associate Dean for Graduate Education and Research at the time of her retirement in 2007.
+Sharon Krag – Dr. Sharon Krag, a PhD graduate of the Johns Hopkins School of Medicine, joined the faculty in 1976 and had a profound impact in the department and throughout the School.
+Dr. Krag served as Associate Dean for Graduate Education and Research at our School the time of her retirement in 2007.
 Dr. Krag's research program was centered on the mechanisms of N-linked (complex) glycosylation and their role in the regulation of protein function.
-Dr. Krag is (technically!) retired but currently enjoys an emeritus faculty status and still teaches our students about good practices and ethics in research.
+Dr. Krag is (technically!) retired but currently enjoys an emeritus faculty status and still teaches our students about good laboratory practices and ethics in research.